Azumano student class photograph taken at the

 The number of images taken always can never be determined.
 It could be as few at 40 to well over a few hundred.
 However, unlike many other photographers, I give you the original digital files (I take the images both in Nikon's NEF (RAW) and JPG format) or the negatives.

-With the digital camera I take the photo both in NEF (RAW) and JPG format at the same time.
-I do not make any prints from these images.
-I put all images onto a DVD which you can then take anywhere to get prints made or you can print them yourselves.
-You are also free to duplicate the DVD, use the images on the web, and give prints and images to others (usage rights are detailed in the wedding contract).
+For digital images you are responsible to create any prints that you want.
+I put all images onto a DVD (digital and film) which you can then take anywhere to get prints made or you can print them yourself.
+You are also free to duplicate the DVD, use the images on the web, and give prints and images to others (usage rights are detailed in both the wedding contract and the assignment contract.

-It is best to contact me 3 to 6 months in advance of your wedding in order to ensure that I am available.
-For short term needs, since I will normally book only two weddings a month, I may be available if there are no conflicts in my schedule.
-There are many wedding photographers who book multiple weddings on a weekend — I do not.
+It is best to contact me long before the event date to ensure that I am available.
+For short term needs, since I normally book only two events a month, I may be available if there are no conflicts in my schedule.
+There are many photographers who book multiple events on the same day — I do not.
 This allows me to concentrate on the photography and not watch the clock by having to be leave for another client.

 I always like to meet first and go over your needs and what you expect from me.
-I also at this time go over the contract and the wedding checklist so I can do any necessary planning.
-Within the contract it details the who / what / when / where which I use to plan for photographing your wedding.
+At our initial meeting I will explain the contract and talk with you about your needs so I can do any necessary planning.
+The contract details both our responsibilites as well as the technical information which I use to plan for photographing your event.

 A wedding at the Church of Jesus Christ of Latter-day Saints (LDS, aka Mormons) Temple in Portland.
 This photo was taken with one of my film cameras.

 "The most important thing is not clicking the shutter, it is clicking